Skip to main content

 Phosphatidylcholine (PC) is commonly called lecithin, while phosphatidylserine (PS) is called cephalin.

-Note that the head groups have charges since they all have a negatively charged phosphate.
+Note that the head groups carry a charge because they all have a negatively charged phosphate group.
 PS has two additional charged atoms, which would effectively cancel out.
 PE has a charged amine but could become uncharged at pH values approaching its pKa.
 PC has a quaternary amine, which is positively charged at all pHs.
-Hence, PC has a positive and negative charge but a zero net charge.
+Hence, PC has both positive and negative charges but a net charge of zero.

 Glyceroglycolipids

-These do not have a phosphate group attached to the oxygen on C3 of glycerol.
-Rather, they have a mono- or oligosaccharide or, more loosely, a betaine group, each attached by an ether linkage to the glycerol C3 carbon.
+These do not have a phosphate group attached to the C3 oxygen of glycerol.
+Rather, they have a mono- or oligosaccharide, or, more loosely, a betaine group, each attached to the glycerol C3 carbon by an ether linkage.
 Figure \(\PageIndex{17}\) Structural features and nomenclature for glyceroglycolipids.

 Figure \(\PageIndex{17}\): Structural features and nomenclature for glyceroglycolipids